openstack-archive/development-proposals/user-stories/proposed/ha_vm.rst

 * VM is down

-  Monitor the VM.
-Detect VM down failure and notify system to recover the VM.
+  Monitor the VM externally (i.e. as a black box, without requiring any knowledge of or invasive changes to the internals of the VM).
+Detect VM failure and notify system to recover the VM on the same hypervisor, or if that fails, on another hypervisor.

+  Note that failures of the VM which are undetectable from outside it are out of scope of this user story, since they would require invasive monitoring inside the VM, and there is no general solution to this which would work across all guest operating systems and workloads.

 * VM provisioning process is down